Quintuplets Drum Lesson 4 – Rudiments

 Stick Control Workout – Triple Accent Combinations

-Hi folks, in this last lesson of the series “Stick Control Accents” I introduce the three accents combinations as shown in the preview image below.
-As discussed in the previous lessons remember to play the exercises with different dynamics, this is a workout that needs some technical skills: moeller technique, rebound and an ability to … More Stick Control Workout – Triple Accent Combinations
+In this last part of the series Stick Control Accent Workout, I introduce the three accent combinations as shown in the preview image below.
+As discussed in the previous lessons, remember to play the exercises with different dynamics.
+This is a workout that needs some technical skills: Moeller technique, rebound, and an ability to master … More Stick Control Workout – Triple Accent Combinations

 Stick Control Workout – Double Accent Combinations